rzehumat/HPGeResAnalyzer/README.md

 # HPGeResAnalyzer
-A minimal script to parse Genie2k RPT files and process measured spectrum
+A minimal script to parse Genie2k RPT files and process measured spectrum.

 ## Scripts
 - `rptParser.py` parses data from `.RPT` file into a `csv`